csound-flossmanual/csound-floss/book/06-a-record-and-play-soundfiles.md

 After the mandatory file name or path string, we can pass some optional input arguments:

 - _kpitch_ specifies the speed of reading the sound file.
-The _default_ is _1_ &nbsp;here, which means normal speed. _2_ would result in double speed (octave higher and half time to read through the sound file), _0.5_ would result in half speed (octave lower and twice as much time needed for reading).
+The _default_ is _1_ here, which means normal speed. _2_ would result in double speed (octave higher and half time to read through the sound file), _0.5_ would result in half speed (octave lower and twice as much time needed for reading).
   Negative values read backwards.
 As this is a _k-rate_ parameter, it